 The best directions I’ve found were here on theteaspot.com.
 The biggest difference from other sites being that they recommend mixing the powder with a splash of cold water before pouring in the hot water.
 This allows the matcha powder to mix easier with the hot water.
 I will say though, I have done it with and without this step and it still works, I just find it to blend more smoothly with the cold water step.

-I am so happy I came around and tried matcha.
+I am so happy I came around and tried matcha tea.
 It has not only improved my mornings, my productivity and my snack habits, but I actually enjoy the occasional cup of coffee again.
 I had come to a point with coffee that I felt I needed it, and I was drinking so much of it that I rarely enjoyed it.
 Matcha has given me both a new drink to love and a renewed appreciation of another drink I love.
+I don’t know how long the matcha trend will last, but it will be a permanent staple in my home.

 Interested in knowing first when I launch my new detox program to the public?
 Hop on the list here.